TrueBlocks/trueblocks-unchained/README.md

 # The Unchained Index

-The UnchainedIndex is a smart contract that accomplishes an extremely simple task: it allows anyone to publish an IPFS hash pointing to any data.
+The UnchainedIndex is a smart contract that accomplishes a very simple task: it allows anyone to publish a pointer to any data and records the address of that publisher.

+That's all it does.
 That's it.
-It does nothing else.

-While the previous sentence sounds sort of silly, behind it there's an astonishing wallop.
+While the previous sentence sounds sort of silly, behind it there's an interesting idea.

+## IPFS hashes are pointers into a world-wide shared global memory

-In the same way a pointer to memory in any programming language can point to any data, an IPFS hash can also do so.
-A pointer in a programming language can point to something simple, like an integer, or it can point to something very complex such as an entire database.
+A pointer in a programming language is able to point to an arbitrarily large piece of memory.
+In the same way, an IPFS hash can be seen to do the same thing.
+Pointers can point to something as simple as an integer or something as complex as an multi-Gigabyte in-memory database.
+Pointers to Memory-mapped files can point to Terabytes of hard drive space.

-In either case, no matter what the pointer points to, the pointer itself is the same size.
-In the case of computer memory, the pointer is a 64-bit unsigned integer.
-In the case of IPFS, the pointer is a 32-byte CID.
+No matter what the pointer points to, it's the same size.
+In the case of memory pointer, the pointer is a 64-bit unsigned integer.
+In the case of IPFS, the pointer is a 32-byte IPFS hash.

-The UnchainedIndex, by providing a place to store pointers to arbitrary data, may be seen as a pointer into the global memory space that is IPFS.
-In other words, into a globally-accessible database.
-But, unlike a computer's memory space or a database, the memory pointed to by the UnchainedIndex cannot change.
-Nor will the fact that this pointer (IPFS hash) has been recorded on an immutable smart contract ever change.
-In this sense, the history of the state of the database can be recorded forever for anyone to see.
+The UnchainedIndex, by providing a place to record the publication of pointers, can be seen as granting access to a global memory space.
+Unlike a computer's memory or a database, however, the memory pointed to by an IPFS hash is immutable and repeatable.
+Furthermore, because we publish the IPFS to a smart contract, the fact that we did so can never disappear.
+Once we publish, everyone can see the pointer for the rest of time.

-This desire for immutability is why the UnchainedIndex smart contract is not upgradable.
-We are purposefully creating an immutable history to the data that's stored in the location where this pointer points.
+## Unchained Index is permissionless and immutable

-We've chosen to make it permissionless, in the sense that anyone may read from it, but more importantly, anyone may publish to it.
-Each time someone called `publishHash` we record the sender's address in the database.
-We call this address the `publisher`.
-End users may then later query by `publisher`, there is a Preferred publisher which is the deployer of the contract.
-In this way, if a user wishes to retrieve data published by TrueBlocks (the first deployer of the first version of the UnchainedIndex), she may do so by querying the pointer provided by our address.
-However, anyone else may also publish, and users may choose to query against that publisher.
-It's a form of 'oracle by reputation by choice' on the end-user's part.
-If the "US Academy of Accounting Professionals" (a made-up organization) one day decides to publish these hashes, anyone is free to use that organization's data.
-Not only do we not want to stop them, we can't stop them--by design.
+We've chosen to make Unchained Index permissionless, in the sense that anyone may read from it, but more importantly, anyone may write to it.
+Each time someone calls `publishHash`, the contract records the sender's address.
+We call this address the `publisher` address.
+Anyone may then later query for data produced by that `publisher`.
+The Unchained Index doesn't care.

+There is a Preferred publisher (called `owner`) which is the first deployer of the contract (us!).
+In this way, if a user wishes to retrieve data published by TrueBlocks, they may do so by querying the pointer provided by us.
+However, anyone else may also publish, and users who wish to may choose to query against that publisher.
+The Unchained Index doesn't care.

+In this sense, the Unchained Index is a form of 'oracle by reputation'.
+If we can convince our users that the memory we point to is better than anyone else's they will use it.
+If someone else comes along and convinces people to use thier pointer to memory, Unchained Index doesn't care.
+It's not on the end user's decision, it's his/her responsibility.

+If the "US Academy of Accounting Professionals" (a made-up organization) one day decides to publish an IPFS hash pointing to the world's best Ethereum mainnet index, so be it.
+We can't (and don't want to) stop our users from switching over.
+This is all by design.
+We're purposefully giving up our ability to capture our users.

+The contract is also immutable (i.e. non-upgradable).
+This is also by design.
+We are also specifically relinquishing our ability to change the rules out from under our users.
+We're creating an immutable history to the data that's being produced by our system.

-## Pre-requisites
+## Pre-requisites for building

 You must have `foundry` installed.
 [Follow these instructions](https://book.getfoundry.sh/getting-started/installation.html).

-## Building
+## Building the Unchained Index

 ```[bash]
 git clone https://github.com/TrueBlocks/trueblocks-unchained